The following terms and conditions shall only apply if the buyer is a consumer (pursuant to Section 419 of the Civil Code).

 If the product does not show the properties described in Section 2161 of the Civil Code, the buyer may request a supply of a new faultless product, unless it is disproportionate with respect to the character of the defect, however, if the defect relates only to the part of the product, the buyer may request only replacement of the relevant part; and if it is not possible, the buyer may withdraw from the contract.
 If, however, such procedure is disproportionate with respect to the character of the defect, namely if the defect can be removed without undue delay, the buyer has the right to a free removal of the defect.

 If the defect is repairable, the buyer has the right to a supply of a new product, or replacement of a part if s/he cannot use the product properly due to a repeated occurrence of the defect after the repair or due to a larger number of repairs.
-In such case the buyer has also the right to withdraw from the contract.
+In such case the buyer also has the right to withdraw from the contract.

 If the product shows a defect which the seller is obliged to remove, and if the product is sold for a lower price or it is a used item, the buyer has the right to a reasonable discount instead of the right to replacement of the product.